bluewitch/AvadoWerks/README.md

 ## Avado Werks
 [Thing 0](https://ava.do/avado-i7)
 All notes on running a Avado Node i7 device.
-Setup and links to videos
+Setup and links to videos.
+The Avado is the metal and not nother's

-## Setup Instructions for Node
+## Setup DevOps Instructions for managing the Node
 - [Will Pankiewicz, Blockchain Devops](https://hackmd.io/@nlWRE-3fQzmUnPRDIXb2Ag/SJvW0uCYv#/1)